-Robotic toys you can control with your phone are not only great fun: they’re educational too.
-Whether you want to learn to code yourself, or want to inspire and help your kids to get started, a phone-connected robot is one of the best places to start. of course, we're not saying you need to be a kid to want to build or play with robots!
+Robotic toys you can control with your phone are not only great fun, they’re educational too.
+Whether you want to learn to code yourself, or to inspire your kids, a phone-connected robot is one of the best tools for getting started.

-The Cozmo by Anki is hands-down one of the smartest smart robots we've come across yet.
-Small enough to fit in the palm of your hand, Cozmo still packs an impressively big brain, and is capable of recognising people's faces, playing games, and learning as it goes.
+The Cozmo by Anki is hands-down one of the smartest robots we've seen.
+Small enough to fit in the palm of your hand, Cozmo packs an impressively big brain, and is capable of recognising people's faces, playing games, and learning as he goes.

-Cozmo comes with a set of three LED cubes which are used in a series of games testing reaction time or colour matching.
-You play against Cozmo, who learns how you play and adjusts his own skill appropriately.
-He also reacts as he goes - beat him badly and he'll throw a little tantrum, screwing up the eyes on his LED screen.
+Cozmo comes with three LED cubes, which are used in games that test reaction time and colour matching.
+He learns how you play and adjusts his own skill level - and reactions - appropriately: beat him and he'll throw a tantrum, screwing up the eyes on his LED screen.

-Above all though, Cozmo is packed with personality.
-He's lively, vibrant, and fun, telling you what games he wants to play at any given time, reacting to you, expressing emotions, and more.
+Above all, though, Cozmo is packed with personality.
+He's lively, vibrant and fun, telling you what games he wants to play at any given time, reacting to you and expressing his emotions.
 It sounds silly, but you really will find yourself caring about Cozmo and what he wants, which is a huge accomplishment.

 If you want to find out more, you can see him in action in our hands-on video.

-Sphero may be best known for its spherical robots (hence the name - and see one of those further down this list) - but its best creation yet ignores all that to instead develop on the company's other great success, the Star Wars-inspired BB-8 droid.
-The result?
-A decidedly non-spherical, but very brilliant, R2-D2.
+Sphero may be known for its spherical robots, but its best creation yet instead focuses on the company's other great success: the Star Wars-inspired BB-8 droid.
+The result: a decidedly non-spherical, but very brilliant, R2-D2.

-Sure, he's more remote-control toy than robot in the strict sense, but R2 is one of cinema's most famous robots, and this is the most authentic R2 toy we've ever seen.
-You can also use him to learn how to code through the free Sphero Edu app.
+Sure, he's more remote-control toy than robot in the strictest sense, but R2 is one of cinema's most famous robots, and this is the most authentic R2 toy we've seen.
+You can also use him to learn how to code with the free Sphero Edu app.

 UBTECH Jimu Meebot kit

-The Meebot is a robot aimed at kids.
-You can buy it from Apple stores for £109.95.
-It comes in kit form, which means you have to build it like LEGO.
-Except that instead of paper instructions you download the app which shows an animated 3D model of the build which you can turn and zoom in to – if only LEGO did this…
+The Meebot is a robot aimed at kids, available from Apple stores for £109.95.
+It comes in kit form, which means you must build it like LEGO, but rather than paper instructions a mobile app provides an animated 3D model for reference.

-Once complete, which takes a couple of hours (quicker if your kids aren’t helping), you can connect to it via Bluetooth and start controlling it.
+Construction takes a couple of hours (fewer if your kids aren’t helping), and you can then connect the Meebot via Bluetooth and start controlling it.

-The idea, of course, is that kids have a lot of fun building and playing with it, but then learn to program it to move themselves.
+The idea is for kids to have fun building and playing with Meebot, then learn how to program it to move themselves.
 They can do this using a graphical block interface, but can also see the code itself.

-They can even dismantle the kit and build their own version of the robot, connecting the six servo motors in whatever combination they like.
+They can even dismantle the kit and build their own version of the robot, connecting the six servo motors in whichever combination they like.

 littleBits Droid Inventor Kit